"Here you leave today and enter the worlds of yesterday, tomorrow, and fantasy."

-Then, we explored Original Worlds… lands where Imagineers haven’t just rebuilt places we’ve seen on screen, but expanded them into fresh, real, physical spaces for guests to explore.
+Then, we explored Original Worlds… lands where Imagineers haven’t just rebuilt places we’ve seen on screen, but expanded them into fresh, real, physical spaces for guests to explore (and eat and shop).

 Today, we’ll look at something even bigger: Original Mythologies – the massive, overarching stories that connect attractions, lands, or even parks in larger-than-life continuities; the kind of enormous, carefully-curated narratives that change Disney Parks from “a collection of rides” and into a living place where stories intersect, grow, and follow guests.

 It's a tale as old as time... literally.
 No matter what Disney's designers did to Tomorrowland, "tomorrow" always managed to become "today."
 Disneyland's original 1955 tomorrowland needed a shot in the arm by 1959, then a full facelift in 1967.
 Magic Kingdom's 1971 debut brought about a Space Age-influenced Tomorrowland of its own, setting the tone for the Modern Marvel: Space Mountain.
 And while those gleaming, geometric, white-and-red, NASA-stylized lands might've been en vouge in the '60s and '70s, they weren't exactly timeless...